Junior Scholars Research Grants

 Rev. Jeong Mun Heo, Boston College Th.M.
 Student

-Rev. Heo will develop a research paper examining the similarities among the images and activities of personified Wisdom in early Jewish sources and Jesus in the Gospels.
+Rev. Heo developed a research paper examining the similarities among the images and activities of personified Wisdom in early Jewish sources and Jesus in the Gospels.
 He intends his scholarship to highlight convergent positions of the Jewish and Christian faiths and further understanding and respect between the two faiths.

 Grainne McEvoy, Ph.D.
 (2014, Boston College, History)